Navigate to our DX Training Video guide for further visual guidance.

 Create a Contact content type

-To create a new contact, navigate to the content button then from that drop down select the contact tab and add in any relevant fields.
+To create a new contact, go to the content button.
+From the drop-down, select the contact tab.
+Then, fill in the relevant fields.

 example of how to add primary contact